GIScience/tree-genera-mapping/docs/README.md

 ## 9. Open items

-1. `--ndvi-thr` default 0.2 versus the manuscript's 0.3.
-2. Height-channel encoding of the sample chips (§3.1).
+1. Height-channel encoding of the sample chips (§3.1).
-3. `training_class` ordering in `greehill_genera.csv` versus the model's class order (§3.2).
+2. `training_class` ordering in `greehill_genera.csv` versus the model's class order (§3.2).
-4. `conf/data.yaml` referenced by the released genus checkpoint is absent from the repo.
+3. `conf/data.yaml` referenced by the released genus checkpoint is absent from the repo.
-5. Focal loss in the released genus model is undocumented in the manuscript.
+4. Focal loss in the released genus model is undocumented in the manuscript.
-6. `yolo_eval` has no split selector.
+5. `yolo_eval` has no split selector.
-7. `predict_yolo` uses underscore flags; all other scripts use hyphens.
+6. `predict_yolo` uses underscore flags; all other scripts use hyphens.
-8. `genus_eval` defaults to `conf/genus_labels.csv`, which does not exist — the label file is `data/genera_labels.csv`.
+7. `genus_eval` defaults to `conf/genus_labels.csv`, which does not exist — the label file is `data/genera_labels.csv`.

-10. `scripts/finalize_results.py`, referenced in older documentation, does not exist.
+8. `scripts/finalize_results.py`, referenced in older documentation, does not exist.
 Either add it or document how predictions are merged and exported.
 11. The per-class reference counts published in the Data Descriptor's class-specific performance table (total 9,663) do not match the deposited test partition (total 9,042;